 Our school has been involved with Achievement for All since the pilot in September 2009.
-We are now in our fifth year.
-We have Quality Lead status, our Head teacher is a coach and has been chosen to be an Ambassador for the charity.
+We have held Quality Lead status, our Head teacher has been a coach and has been chosen to be an Ambassador for the charity.
 The Achievement for All philosophy is embedded in our school.

 The Achievement for All framework has enabled us to shape our school improvement through the four elements: